areiterer/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 41: February 20, 2017
+**Today's Progress**:
+* Found a few good articles about progressive web apps and did a little recherche.
+I'm thinking of creating a small app to prove and test what I read.

 ### Day 40: February 19, 2017
 **Today's Progress**:
 * Working on the auto-login after the account verification… I got some problems with generating the token within a feathersjs hook.